szabgab/slides/aws-lambda/intro.md

 * [DevOps Workshops](http://devops-workshops.code-maven.com/)
 * [Code Mavens Meetup](https://www.meetup.com/Code-Mavens/)

+## What is Serverless?
+{id: serverless}

+* Function as a Service FaaS

 ## Plan
 {id: plan}

-* Create AWS Lammbda account.
-* Create sample script in Python that can be accessesed via curl, get parameter, return it.

-* Configure public hostname to access the API call.
-* Set up some database in AWS to hold our data.

-* A multi-file application. (e.g. one that can read and return the content of a json file)

 * An application using a module that is not available in Lambda.
 (Installing modules)

 * A function that will accept the name of two cities, call the https://openweathermap.org/ and return the temprature difference in the two places.

+* Set up some database in AWS to hold our data.

 ## Create an AWS account
 {id: create-account}

+## Hello World in AWS Lambda
+{id: hello-world}

+* Create sample script in Python that can be accessesed via curl, get parameter, return it.

 [](hello_world.py)

 * Test it

 [](hello_world_json.py)

 curl https://nck2wezqxl.execute-api.us-east-1.amazonaws.com/demo/hello